eksldpffk/KL-Triggered-Local-Refinement-for-Multi-Agent-Trajectory-Prediction/README.md

 5. **Contextual threshold and top-k selection**
    The trigger threshold adapts to scene density, predictive uncertainty, and the requested safety level.
 Only the highest-risk pairs are selected.
 6. **Local refinement**
-   The iterative refiner corrects only selected interacting pairs.
+   The refiner corrects only selected interacting pairs.
 Other agents keep the original fast forecast.
 7. **Safety distillation**
-   During training, KL-selected refined trajectories provide an auxiliary target for the fast forecaster while the original ground-truth forecasting loss is retained.
+   During training, the refined trajectories of risky pairs are used as extra targets, while the model still learns from the original ground-truth trajectories.
 </p>

 ## Results